-Parents who have questions or who want to be notified of the times and types of applications prior to pesticide application inside their child's school assignment area may contact Richard Vela, the district's IPM coordinator, at rvela@hcde-texas.org.
+Parents who have questions or who want to be notified of the times and types of applications prior to pesticide application inside their child's school assignment area may contact Michelle C. Williams, the district's IPM coordinator, at michelle.williams@hcde-texas.org.